Symmetric Group Gauge Theories and Simple Gauge/String Dualities: Topological Symmetric Orbifold Theories

 Consider a two-dimensional conformal field theory $X$.
 Through the state-operator correspondence, its state space defines an operator algebra $A$.
 We denote its elements by lowercase letters $a_i$.
 The symmetric orbifold theory $\text{Sym}_{n}(X):=X^n/S_n$ is defined as follows.
 First, one allows for twisted boundary conditions in the theory $X^{\otimes n}$ consisting of $n$ copies of the theory $X$

-Each choice of non-trivial permutation $\sigma$ gives rise to a twisted sector and the preliminary space of operators is:
+Each choice of non-trivial permutation $\sigma$ gives rise to a twisted sector and the preliminary space of operators is

-where $\langle \pi \rangle \backslash [n]$ is the space of orbits of $\mathbb{P}_n$ under the action of the permutation $\pi$.
+where $[n]$ is a more compact notation for $\mathbb{P}_n$ and $\langle \pi \rangle \backslash [n]$ is the space of orbits of $\mathbb{P}_n$ under the action of the permutation $\pi$.
 Each orbit corresponds to a cycle of $\pi$ and one should think of elements in the unprojected space $A\{S_n\}$ as grouping together the element of the algebra $A$ and its associated cycle.
 If we denote the decomposition of the permutation $\pi$ into cycles as $\pi=\pi_1\cdots \pi_k$, then we have:

 The second step in the definition of the symmetric orbifold theory consists in projecting on gauge invariant states

 The sectors are in one-to-one correspondence with the conjugacy classes of the symmetric group.
 A basis for elements of the symmetric orbifold algebra $A^{[n]}$ is given by the operators